larsenkb/lofi/README.md

 I use a 'usbtiny' or 'usbasp' to program the sensor.
 The Makefile is my friend, since I have a hard time remembering things.

 You first want to change the fuse settings so that the eeprom won't get erased every time you reflash the program onto the sensor.
+This only needs to be done once per sensor.
 ```
 $ make pgmfuses
 ```